SchlossVRL/assign-infer-colormaps/stimuli/README.md

 ---
-### Stimuli iamges are named using the following convention
+### Stimuli images are named using the following convention

 Exp1 & Exp2: diffLighting (L#), ID (ID_#), which side is dark (left/right), and which of the 5 unique maps (0-5)
 Exp3: concept, color pair (0-63), which side is dark (left/right), and which of the 5 unique maps (0-5)